bchantech/Robinhood/Order.md

 four otherwise.
 If you are using a market sell order, price can be `null`.
 - The `updated_at` value also updates when order execution emails are sent as well; in some cases there can be a substantial time difference between when the order was actually sent and when it tells you otherwise.
+- Extended hours allow orders to fill between 9:00AM-3:00PM ET.
+You must explicitly set `extended_hours` to true on any orders you want active after market hours; having Robinhood Gold does _not_ automatically allow your orders to execute during after hours.
+Only limit orders are active during after hours.

 ## Gather Order Information